dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2046` Trim analysis: Presence of 'RequiresUnreferencedCodeAttribute' on method 'method' doesn't match overridden method 'base method'.
-All overridden methods must have 'RequiresUnreferencedCodeAttribute'.
+#### `IL2046`: Trim analysis: Base member 'member' with 'RequiresUnreferencedCodeAttribute' has a derived member 'member' without 'RequiresUnreferencedCodeAttribute'.
+Add the 'RequiresUnreferencedCodeAttribute' to 'member'.

-- All overrides of a virtual method including the base method must either have or not have the `RequiresUnreferencedCodeAttribute`.
+- All overrides of a virtual member including the base member must either have or not have the `RequiresUnreferencedCodeAttribute`.

   ```C#
   public class Base